 Which ties us in with the next aspect:

-Romania’s brewing tradition revolves around lagers, which we have adopted as a result of German influence (same with the use of hops, which was introduced by the Transylvanian Saxons – sași – in the 16th century).
+Romania’s brewing tradition revolves around lagers, which we have adopted as a result of German influence.
 Given the fact that we don’t have a set of local styles per se, it’s only normal that many breweries will brew bottom fermenting beers, in accordance with former brewing trends as well as consumer preferences.

 This, however, begets the question of why breweries that mainly focus on traditional styles get a sidelong stare from the beer geeks, who prefer their craft breweries jumping head first into making IPAs and imperial stouts.
 It is perhaps due to a curious coincidence, with many breweries that go for traditional styles also seeming to suffer from a lack in quality, which later translates in their approach of IPAs, for example.
 It’s also very possible that this is due to the fact that lagers and Pilsners are two styles preferred by macro breweries, however, that shouldn’t mean that a brewery that mainly goes for those is less craft.
 Take Lăpușna for instance, who still use wood stoves for mashing and boiling, or who have pretty much their own yeast strain by this point, after years of brewing with it.